 One of the things I earnestly love about Christian Focus’ Trailblazers series (which now has 62 biographies!) for 8-14 year olds is that the stories read like novels.
 Kids really feel like they’re part of the story.
 I also love the fact that reading biographies of earnest Christians to kids helps build their faith and their character.
 Honestly, I’ll probably read these books on lazy Sunday afternoons when my kids are grown.
 (If they don’t insist on taking them with them, which I expect they will.
 I may have to buy more copies!)

 Nancy Drummond grew up as a missionary child in Jamaica before becoming an educator and spending many years as a Sunday School teacher.
 She’s now a youth leader, wife and mother.
 She’s written three other book in the Traiblazers line.

-D.L.
-Moody: One Devoted Man would coordinate well with studies involving
+DL Moody: One Devoted Man coordinates with studies involving:

 - The 19th Century